The Crossing Guard Blu-ray Movie

 There are three audio tracks on this Blu-ray disc: English DTS-HD Master Audio 5.1, English LPCM 2.0, and French LPCM 2.0.
 For the record, Studio Canal have provided optional French subtitles for the main feature.

 The English DTS-HD Master Audio 5.1 track opens up the film in all the right places rather well, but anyone expecting a wide range of nuanced dynamics will likely be disappointed.
-Depth and improved clarity are the two most notable improvements.
-The excellent soundtrack, in particular, benefits the most.
-The dialog is crisp, clean, stable, and easy to follow. additionally, there are no sync issues, distortions, or problematic audio dropouts to report in this review.
+Better depth and clarity are the two most notable improvements.
+The excellent soundtrack benefits the most.
+The dialog is crisp, clean, stable, and easy to follow.
+Additionally, there are no sync issues, distortions, or problematic audio dropouts to report in this review.

 The Crossing Guard Blu-ray Movie, Special Features and Extras n/a of 5